outrowender/savtapp-ios/readme.md

+# SavtApp iOS

-# An iOS simple app for study purposes
+An iOS simple app for study purposes